jiayuewu16/Taskify/README.md

     * User can create a task item with a title, description, and points (assigned to themselves by default)
     * User can set that task to give a push notification at a specific time.
 * Rewards creation
-    * User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
+    * User can set rewards at specific point threshholds that, when reached, displays a message that informs them that they have earned that reward.
     * User can upload images of rewards.
 * Profile
     * Parent can be associated with a specific child account.